kammas/aws-playground/Notes on AC SAP/Notes.md

 NLB faster than ALB, no understanding of Http,Https (no headers, no cookies, no stickiness), poor health check (ICMP/TCP - not app aware), can have Static IP for whitelisting<p>
 NLB unbroken encryption Client to Instance using TCP Listeners.
 Used with PrivateLink to provide services to other VPCs<p>
 ##  [NEW] Session Stickiness (9:25)
+ALB cookie duration 1s - 7 days.
+Backend instance will change if a)cookie expires b)instance fails.
+Needed when backend is stateful and want to use ELB.
+BAD - Uneven load.<p>
+Cookie AWSALB for ALB (AWSELB for CLB) held by client, locks session to 1 Backend Instance.
+Optimal is to store session data externally and not use stickiness <p>
 ##  [DEMO] Seeing Session Stickiness in Action (13:29)
 ##  ASG Refresher (16:12)
 ##  ASG Lifecycle Hooks (5:24)